open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

   — reference implementation of this contract, including the reader-facing contract documented in its `README.md`.
 - [`DataDog/pprof-nodejs`](https://github.com/DataDog/pprof-nodejs) — the same
-  writer vendored into a shipping profiler, with tests covering the publication protocol, in-place and reallocating appends, invalidation, and isolate teardown.
+  writer vendored into a shipping profiler.

 The discovery approach — walking the async-context frame out of the CPED slot — was first demonstrated by Polar Signals ([blog